 Theodosius Cistern, which is only a few blocks away, has recently been opened to visitors and is free for now.
 Apart from these two, the Sarnic Restaurant, which has emerged with the transformation of a 1500-year-old cistern into a restaurant, also has a beautiful ambience.

 Basilica Cistern Opening Hours

-Admission fee is 30 Turkish Lira per person for the entrance.
+Basilica Cistern entrance fee is 30 Turkish lira.
 Children under the age of 8 free of charge.
-Basilica Cistern is located within walking distance from Hagia Sophia.
+Please note that there is no credit card here and you have to pay the ticket price in cash.
 Istanbul Museum Pass is not valid for Basilica Cistern.

 Galata Tower Opening Hours